Pravargav/DSA_Note/DynamicProgramming-Trees.md

     }
 }
 ```
--> max sum between 2 leaf nodes(almost same code as above but in place of 1 use root.data and some minor changes) and(gfg)
+-> max sum between 2 leaf nodes(almost same code as above but in place of 1 use root.data and some minor changes) and(gfg approach)

 ```java
 // Java program to find maximum path